About “SING BOOKS WITH EMILY” (& Emily, too)

 SING BOOKS WITH EMILY, THE MISSION STATEMENT

-The mission of SING BOOKS WITH EMILY, which is as educational as it is entertaining, is to share the wonderful world of Singable Picture Books which combine the magical wonders of music, text and illustration.
+SING BOOKS WITH EMILY, which is as educational as it is entertaining, celebrates, collects, documents, explores, archives, performs, evangelizes, contributes to and makes music for the Wonderful World of Illustrated Song in Singable Picture Books

-SING BOOKS WITH EMILY seeks to support the arts and emergent literacy; inspire imagination and love for words, stories and music; cultivate and convey our musical heritage; and provide a medium of quality time and positive interaction between children and their caregivers.
+SING BOOKS WITH EMILY engages in the performing arts and promotes emergent literacy.
+SING BOOKS WITH EMILY inspires imagination and love for words, stories and music, cultivates and conveys our musical heritage and provides a medium of quality time, musical engagement and positive interaction between children and their caregivers through live performance.

-In addition, SING BOOKS WITH EMILY compiles and updates a comprehensive bibliography of illustrated books, poems and stories that can be sung; actively seeks the illustration of suitable songs; and promotes the “musicalization” of appropriate stories and poems.
+SING BOOKS WITH EMILY THE BLOG collects, documents and archives a comprehensive bibliography of illustrated books, poems and stories that can be sung.

 GOALS FOR SING BOOKS WITH EMILY